Ahasun-h/CoronaUpdateToday/README.md

 # CoronaUpdateToday
 A News-based Android app

-CoronaUpdateToday is a news-update-based app whose goal is to give the user current corna update.
-Using this application user can easily get that time corona virus affected people amount and it also give the statistical graphical view.
+CoronaUpdateToday is a news-update-based app whose goal is to give the user current Corona update.
+Using this application User can easily get that time coronavirus affected people amount and this application also gives the statistical graphical view.

 # Functional Requirements :
 1.Search Country